anxiety, depression, relationship and self-esteem therapist in san francisco, los angeles, and throughout california

 How do I start therapy?

 I recognize the courage it takes to reach out for support.
-It's important to find a therapist who is a compassionate and skilled guide on this path.
+That’s why it matters so much to find a therapist who feels like a warm, skilled, and non-judgmental companion for the road ahead.
 I’m a licensed San Francisco therapist with more than a decade of experience who provides therapy to individuals and couples who are tired of feeling stuck and ready to try something new.
 Therapy can be an opportunity to not only alleviate your symptoms but also to discover more about yourself in order to create lasting and meaningful change.
 Contact me for a free 15 minute phone consult to see how I can help!